ankaAR/bestiario5e/_creatures/nezznar-the-black-spider.md

 ***Special Equipment.*** Nezznar has a spider staff.

-***Fey Ancestry.*** Nezznar has advantage on saving throws against being charmed, and magic can't put him to sleep.
+***Fey Ancestry.*** Nezznar has advantage on saving throws against being hechizado, and magic can't put him to sleep.

 ***Sunlight Sensitivity.*** Nezznar has disadvantage on attack rolls when he or his target is in sunlight.